qossmic/deptrac/README.md

 ### GitHubActions Formatter

 The GithubActions formatter is a console formater, which dumps basic information in github-actions format to *STDOUT*.
 This formatter is enabled by default while running in a github actions environment.
-To disable the formatter just use `--formatter=github-actions`.
+It can be activated manually with `--formatter=github-actions`.

 ```
 ::error file=/home/testuser/originalA.php,line=12::ACME\OriginalA must not depend on ACME\OriginalB (LayerA on LayerB)